Egypt announces criminal investigation of Mursi

 "We will leave them to do their talking and protests and we are sure at the end everything will be resolved smoothly and legally," said the official, who asked not to be identified.

-Brotherhood spokesman Gehad El-Haddad said the charges were absurd and that it was the authorities themselves that were responsible for inciting violence.
+Brotherhood spokesman Gehad El-Haddad said the charges were absurd and that it was the authorities themselves who were responsible for inciting violence.

 "They execute the crime themselves and then they slap it on their opponents.
 As long as you have a criminal police force and a complicit judiciary, the evidence will appear and the judge will be satisfied.
 And the media will sell it to the public."

-Mursi's Brotherhood called on Saturday for more mass demonstrations after a huge march broke up peacefully before dawn, ending a week in which at least 90 people were killed.
+Mursi's Brotherhood called on Saturday for more mass demonstrations after large protests broke up peacefully before dawn, ending a week in which at least 90 people were killed.

 The Brotherhood, which has maintained a vigil near a Cairo mosque since before the army removed Mursi on July 3, has said it will not leave the streets until he is restored to power.

-Tens of thousands had turned out on Friday for what the Brotherhood called a "day of marching on".
-Large crowds of Brotherhood supporters finally dispersed early on Saturday.
+Tens of thousands turned out on Friday for what the Brotherhood called a "day of marching on".
+Large crowds of supporters dispersed early on Saturday, although a few hundred marched again after nightfall towards the defence ministry.

 Senior Brotherhood figure Essam el-Erian, one of those who faces arrest, called on his Facebook page for more demonstrations on Monday.
 "Egypt decides through the ballot box, through protests, mass marches and peaceful sit-ins," he said.